Last Updated on

 Create engaging and eye-catching content, something that’s easy to scan through and highly visual.
 This will make it easy for your audience and other bloggers to link to and share.

-6. Write for the reader MORE than search engines
+6. Blog for the reader MORE than search engines

 Google isn’t going to buy your product or subscribe to your email list.
 It’s your reader base that you need to focus on: